A hybrid CMS is one combining the features of a conventional CMS with a ‘headless’ CMS.

 You can use it as a digital delivery platform to manage a common content base and then send it out automatically formatted for a vast range of destinations from web portals to mobile apps, social media and voice interactive.
 It represents the most flexible answer to creating a CMS for banks or an enterprise CMS platform.

 ‘Orchestration’ refers to the coordination between the various authors, editors and media people who take part in the process of creating a report, a news item, a website or a mobile app.
-It is the main feature of structured content authoring solutions used in sectors such as the life sciences.
+It is the main feature of orchestration platforms used in sectors such as the life sciences.

 There should be a planning space, visible to all participants, where tasks can be assigned, materials shared and progress monitored.